-Susy Shearer said that the routes were graded in terms of difficulty and were usually generally ranged between 8 and 20 miles radius from the Swan.
+Susy Shearer said that the routes were graded in terms of difficulty and were usually a couple of miles radius from the Swan.

 9 Consultation Response - Active Travel /LCWIP

 The Chairman commented that some of the consultations had very short response times, which often made it difficult for the LAF to be consulted in full.